hyper-ui/core/API.md

 ### propHandlers-style

 The style handler handles style for you so that you can use either strings or objects to describe styles.
+Please note that if you pass an object to describe styles, you should write style names in camel case(e.g.`textAlign`).

 ### propHandlers-class